vu-rdm-tech/yoda-vu-nl/getting-started/yoda-disk-windows.md

 - [WebDrive](yoda-disk-webdrive.md) is a VU-supported method to remotely access files and can also be used on "green" pc's.

-- [YodaDrive](yoda-disk-yodadrive.md) is a free open source tool created by the Universiteit Utrecht.
-Use this if you have rights to install software on your computer.

 Note it is possible to directly mount the Yoda Disk in Windows Explorer.
 However, this has severe restrictions: a maximum file size of 50MB and a maximum of 1000 files per folder.
 For this reason we don not recommend this method.